Hanayoi Glass Studio

 Nigou Hantou Matsuzawa Senbei

 This is a long-established rice cracker shop known for its large signboard.
 The cute "namazu sembei (rice cracker)" in the shape of a catfish symbolize Yoshikawa, the home of the catfish, and is a popular souvenir.
-Another favorite, with many repeat customers, is the Yoshikawa Chips, made with 100% Yoshikawa-grown rice flour and deep-fried in a secret recipe of soy sauce and vegetable oil.
+Another favorite with many repeat customers are the Yoshikawa Chips, made with 100% Yoshikawa-grown rice flour and deep-fried in a secret recipe of soy sauce and vegetable oil.
 Both products have been certified as premium brands by Yoshikawa City.

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept